 Image: Render of how the full-scale antenna will look when developed

 Connecting everyone with 5G

 SPL’s vision is to use the stratosphere to rewrite the economics of mobile broadband and connect everyone with the fastest 5G speeds possible, which until now have been the reserve of major cities.
-In partnership with Deutsche Telecom – its largest shareholder, technology partner and launch customer – SPL plans to launch a fleet of unmanned, zero-emission aircraft to deliver 5G into existing networks and directly to standard phones.
+In partnership with Deutsche Telekom – its largest shareholder, technology partner and launch customer – SPL plans to launch a fleet of unmanned, zero-emission aircraft to deliver 5G into existing networks and directly to standard phones.
 The aircraft will use a unique hydrogen power system to increase endurance, whilst reducing environmental impact and noise.

 A challenge like no other